Books, chapters, articles and blog posts published by members of the Visual Plague team.

 - Review of Lynn M. Thomas and Jennifer Cole (Eds.)
 “Love in Africa” Gender, Place and Culture 17, 5: 673-4.

 - Evans, N. (forthcoming) Beyond cultural intimacy: the tensions that make truth for India’s Ahmadi Muslims.
 American Ethnologist.

 - Evans, N. (forthcoming) Blaming the rat?
 Accounting for plague in colonial Indian medicine.
 Medicine, Anthropology, Theory (MAT).

 - Evans, N. (2016) Witnessing a potent truth: rethinking responsibility in the anthropology of theisms.
 JRAI.

 - Engelmann, L.; Evans, N.; Poleykett, B. (2016) Fragments of plague.
 Limn 6.

 - Evans, N. & Mair, J. (2015) Ethics Across Borders: Difference, Affinity and Incommensurability.
 HAU: Journal of Ethnographic Theory.

-- (under contract, co-edited with Christos Lynteris).
+- 2018.
+Co-edited with Christos Lynteris).
 Histories of Post-Mortem Contagion: Infectious Corpses and Contested Burials (Palgrave Macmillan)

-You can also find a list of the team’s publications through the CRASSH website, which is updated regularly.
+You can also find a list of the team’s publications on the CRASSH website, which is updated regularly.